aadityan11/CGI-Project/README.md

 ADAPTIVE PROCEDURAL TERRAIN GENERATION.
 Please click this link in your browser.
 It will take you to a G-drive folder that has the link to the .blend file (CGI Project.blend).
 Github does not allow more than 25MB files, and the .blend cannot be compressed.
+The folder has all files related to the project, alongside this Github repository

 https://drive.google.com/drive/folders/1tsaFZM2Ly9k8WcI43TNC_89kwywFJqIE?usp=sharing

+Also, pls go throught the File titled CGI Project ppt for an explanation of the geometry node setup and test renders

 How to run the project:
 1. Download the Blender file (CGI Project.blend)